UPDATED: JANUARY 5, 2025

 UH-OH… DOUBLE TROUBLE?!

 Meanwhile, the currawong parents’ cat-and-mouse chase with the cuckoo pair continues on a daily basis.
-The cuckoos frequently appear in the trees about two blocks away, and agitated currawongs would try and chase them out of the territory.
+The cuckoos frequently appear in the trees about two blocks away, and agitated Mom and Dad would try and chase them out of the territory.
 As far as I know, the cuckoos haven’t returned to the currawongs’ nest site since the first egg was laid.
-But if the chicks in the nest are indeed Cuckoo Kids Ver.
-2.1 and 2.2, then there’s no reason for them to come back to the tree, for their mission has already been accomplished!
+But if the chicks in the nest are indeed Cuckoo Kids Ver.2.1 and 2.2, then there’s no reason for them to come back to the tree, for their mission has already been accomplished!

 Main image: Female currawong sitting in the nest